yuenalaw/languageappreport/main.typ

   ]
 )

 However, Anki may be challenging for beginners due to its complexity @AnkiProsCons.
 It requires a long setup time to understand the interface if a user is to design their own review deck.
 Thus, many leaners opt to browse and find available pre-made decks online instead.
-However, the majority of the learning experience comes from creating your own flashcards, re-emphasized in a study aimed to promote active learning.
+Yet, the majority of the learning experience comes from creating your own flashcards, re-emphasized in a study aimed to promote active learning.
 The new strategy used is called the 'Flashcards-Plus' (FP) @FlashcardsPlus where, like traditional flashcards, students identify bold-faced terms from a textbook and write them on one side.
 Students then write the textbook definition on the other side.
 However, the FP strategy goes further; students write a definition for the same key word in their own words, and also generate a realistic example of the key term from their own lives that will increase retention.

-The study concluded that students who used FP improved their exam performancd more than those who did not use the strategy.
-However, the downside of this study lies within the possibility of those being exposed to the FP strategy are already actively searching for ways to improve their own grades and study habits, rather than their own improved grades stemming from this new FP strategy alone.
+The study concluded that students who used FP improved their exam performance more than those who did not use the strategy.
+The downside of this study lies within the possibility of those being exposed to the FP strategy are already actively searching for ways to improve their own grades and study habits, rather than their own improved grades stemming from this new FP strategy alone.

 On the other hand, this study aligns with the idea of relating new learnings back to our own pre-existing knowledge.